jojokarlin/Git_DRI_Jan_2017/gitrefresh.md

 ---
 You can use Git to track the different versions of a file by first _adding_ it so that Git is aware of the file you are interested in, second _committing_ the changes you made.
 This all happens on your **local computer**.
 When you want these changes to be visible on the remote repo you are connected to, you then _push_ it from the local to the remote.

-## Make changes to your 'cheat sheet'

-Return to the gitcheat.md you've made and add some notes about the commands we have learned so far to it.

-Add the commands we covered in yesterday's session:
+The commands we covered in yesterday's session:

 - `git config --global user.name "[name]"`
 - `git config --global user.email [email address]`